-An American-born Australian, Pulvers will direct a film in 1991 for producer Araki Seiya, whose most recent project.
+An American-born Australian, Pulvers directed a film in 1991 for producer Araki Seiya, whose most recent project.
 Shi no Toge (“Sting of Death”), won a prize at Cannes in 1990.
 He has scripted the next Oshima Nagisa film American Lovers, about Hayakawa Sesshu, a Japanese star in the early years of Hollywood, and is writing a screenplay about Lafcadio Hearn.
 His most recent novel is Hinomaru no Shikakui Taiyo (“Japanese Flag With Square Sun,” Shuei-sha 1990)

 When I arrived in Tokyo in 1967 after studying in Poland, I had only $300 left; I even had to cash in my return ticket.
 I was 23 and I didn’t know what I was going to do.
 Fortunately I had an introduction to a professor at Kyoto Sangyo University, which I actually thought was in Tokyo.
 I came down to Kyoto on the train, rented a little house by Midoro-ga-ike, and started writing short stories.
 I’d gone to Poland to study agricultural economics, but I went to theatre every night.
 That somehow went into my imagination.
 In late ’69 I went to Terayama Shuji’s Tenjo Sajiki, still in Shibuya at that time, and saw his play Gari-gari hakase no hanzai — The Crimes of Doctor Gari-gari, rather than Caligari.
 (Gari-gari means greedy, chomping, all sorts of things.)
 It was a parody of German expressionism.
 I was very moved by it, and went home and wrote a play called Gari-gari fujin no kanzen hanzai, “The Perfect Crimes of Mrs. Gari-Gari.”
 It was translated and published in Shingeki magazine in 1970.
 There was a group here called the Kyoto Drama Gekijo, run by a man named Hayashi, that did plays, very good plays, upstairs in a Gion gallery called Ushio.
 I went to him, and to the Kurumi-za (I called them the Crummy-za), who are still around.
 But no one was interested in a young untried playwright and a play about a woman who hijacks a cosmetic counter.
 So I kept on writing.